 Alcohol dependence, also known as alcoholism, is a disease that affects not only the alcoholic but also the people around him or her.
 Alcoholics usually put their drinking habit before everything else, even at the risk of losing people they love and endangering their own lives.

 What usually starts out as occasional, social drinking can turn into a full-blown addiction if left unchecked.
 There is no definite cause of alcoholism.
 Some studies show that children of alcoholic parents have a high tendency to become alcoholics themselves, while others attribute the cause to environmental and psychological factors.
 Although the actual cause of alcoholism is not certain, most experts agree it is a treatable disease.
-For more information about alcoholism and the location of a high-class outpatient treatment center near you, feel free to call us at 1-800-581-4757 to speak with one of our expert advisors.
+For more information about alcoholism and the location of a high-class outpatient treatment center near you, feel free to call us at 1-888-968-9816 Who Answers? to speak with one of our expert advisors.

 Did you know?
 People who are physically dependent on alcohol experience withdrawal symptoms when they abstain from using it.
 These symptoms include nausea, uncontrollable shaking and excessive sweating.

 It is normal for alcoholics to deny that they have a problem and refuse any help they are offered.
 A lot of them hide their addiction, which makes it hard to detect until it has progressed to a serious level.
 Most people who drink regularly do not realize they have become alcoholics until something terrible happens to them or someone they love because of their excessive drinking.
 It is possible to avoid the negative consequences of alcohol abuse by knowing the signs of alcohol addiction and convincing alcoholics to consider going to an outpatient alcoholism treatment center to get the help they need.

 The signs and symptoms of alcohol addiction include:

 - Inability to limit alcohol consumption

 - Hiding bottles of alcohol in unusual places